Last Updated on August 6, 2022

 I used the Route 66: EZ66 GUIDE For Travelers – 4TH EDITION to help me in the planning stages on my Route 66 trip.
 Not only does it give you step by step driving instructions, but it also suggests unique accommodation options and must see roadside attractions.
 You can read my review of EZ66 here.

-Have you visited any of these motels on Route 66?
+Have you visited any of these motels and hotels on Route 66?
 If you have any others that you think should be included on the list, please drop me a message!